squid-cache/squid-cache.github.io/Features/HTTP11.rst

 == Request/Reply Upgrade path ==

- NP: if this already exists then it needs to be documented properly and the related closed off.

 RFC2616 requires that we upgrade to our highest supported version.
 This has been found problematic with certain broken clients and servers.

+ * NP: ICY protocol seems to be the main breakage.
+So ICY support has been implemented natively in Squid-3 to fix this.

-So we must design the upgrade to 1.1 carefully to allow deeper control than a simple upgrade/don't upgrade switch.
-I'd suggest a generic ''upgrade_http'' option which takes a version number, allow/deny, and a list of ACLs.
+We may require a generic ''upgrade_http'' option which takes a version number, allow/deny, and a list of ACLs.
 Plus two new ACLs to test for the request HTTP version and reply HTTP version.

+ * NP: The Measurement Factory have patches for these options.
+They will be merged to Squid only if real need is demonstrated.

 Requirements to consider:
  * ACL controls to halt the upgrade at a certain level (ie permit upgrade 0.9 to 1.0, but not 0.9->1.1).